olimarie21/olimarie21/README.md

 ## Hi there, i'm Olivia!
-I'm a full-stack developer based in Vancouver, B.C. 👋
+I'm a full-stack developer & digital communications professional based in Vancouver, B.C. 👋

 ## 🚀 About Me